q-sw/go-pokedexcli/README.md

 # go-pokedexcli

-To improve my knowledge and dev skills, I subscribe to [boot.dev](https://www.boot.dev/).
+To improve my knowledge and dev skills, I subscribed to [boot.dev](https://www.boot.dev/).
 I followed the Golang Course and realized the project PokedexCLI.

 This repository is the result of this project.